 For sites where management actions will affect covariates measured by the HSI, especially for projects that propose to remove piñon-juniper cover or restore wet meadow systems, a modified HSI value will be required to quantify the change in functional acres related to the project.
-A method for estimating the effect of these management actions on the HSI will be developed in the future.
+A Conifer Benefits Removal Index (CRBI) for estimating the effect of these management actions on the HSI is being developed by USGS.